APPLIED POLICY ANALYSIS - 2024/5

 Students will receive verbal feedback during lectures through direct interaction.

-Students will receive feedback on the presentation and the written summary submitted.
+Students will receive feedback on the coursework.
 This feedback will help students to judge their own performance and prepare for the final exam.

 In addition, students will be encouraged to attend office hours to receive further verbal feedback.

 - Introduce students to policy analysis and programme evaluation techniques.